How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 1: Have a Natural Desire to Help Others

-The most important quality of a respiratory therapist is a genuine desire to help others.
-Working with patients who experience pain and discomfort requires compassion and empathy.
-This career is more than just a job; it’s about making a meaningful impact on the lives of others.
+The most significant trait of a respiratory therapist is the desire to assist people.
+Caring for patients who have pain and discomfort requires compassion and empathy.
+This career is not just a job; it is a chance to change people’s lives for the better.

 Step 2: Graduate from High School

-To become a respiratory therapist, you must first graduate from high school or obtain a GED.
-This is a prerequisite for enrolling in any respiratory therapy program.
+In order to become a respiratory therapist, one must first complete high school or obtain a GED.
+This is a precondition for any respiratory therapy program admission.

 High school graduation